rodages/Project-2-Whats-My-Footprint/README.md

     })}
 </select>
 ```

-Stages object is imported from reusable folder to generate currently available stages.
-This information is not accessible by API call hence had to be hard-coded.
+There are no endpoints for available stages for API calls.
+Hence we had to hard-code currently supported options and reuse them throughout the project.

 ### <a name='search'>Search Request</a>